The Power of Your Network in Partnerships

 This article is part of our Uncovering the Partnerships Career Path spotlight series.
 Each week, a different professional joins us to share their take on the partnerships career path, responsibilities at each stage, best practices for advancing professionally, and more.
 Learn more in the intro article.

-Alex Richards is the Director of Partnerships & Business Development at Medallia, where he’s been since September of 2020 when they acquired his previous company, Stella Connect.
-Today, Alex joins us to discuss his career in SaaS technology, ultimately leading to partnerships, the resources that helped him, and lessons learned along the way.
+Alex Richards is the Senior Director of Global Alliances at Momentive (Formerly SurveyMonkey), where he’s been since November of 2021.
+Today, Alex joins us to discuss his career in SaaS and CCaaS technology, ultimately leading to partnerships, the resources that helped him, and lessons learned along the way.

 Thanks to Allbound for sponsoring this quarter’s spotlight series!